Toward a Feminist Lacanian Left

 Table of Contents

 Part 1: Toward a Feminist Lacanian Left 1.
-Introduction 2.
-Reality as a Discursive Operation 3.
-The Topology of Reality 4.
-A Lacanian Theory of Discursive Ontology 5.
-Traversing Fantasy 6.
-Towards a Topology of Reality 7.
-The Void: Cyphering the Real as Reality Part 2: Some Notes for a Genealogy of Sexuation 8.
-The Sexuation of the Ontological Level 9.
-The Masculine Hegemony of Reality 10.
-Ciphering the Feminine 11.
-Conclusions
+Reality as a Discursive Operation 2.
+The Topology of Reality 3.
+A Lacanian Theory of Discursive Ontology 4.
+Traversing Fantasy 5.
+Towards a Topology of Reality 6.
+The Void: Ciphering the Real as Reality Part 2: Some Notes for a Genealogy of Sexuation 7.
+The Sexuation of the Ontological Level 8.
+The Masculine Hegemony of Reality 9.
+Ciphering the Feminine

 Alicia Valdés works as an associate lecturer at the University of Barcelona and research technician at Rovira I Virgili University in Spain.